-Taste: This odd flavor of Oreos consisted of blonde-colored cookies with the standard Oreo designs on the exteriors, separated by a filling that was split between green and red.
+Taste test: This odd flavor of Oreos consisted of blonde-colored cookies with the standard Oreo designs on the exteriors, separated by a filling that was split between green and red.
 The green was a bit dull compared to a bright watermelon exterior, while the red was a closer match the the inside of a watermelon, but still somewhat dull.
 When it's a hot summer day and you're thirsty, there are few things better than a cold juicy slice of watermelon, right?
 That's why we all crave watermelon, and that's probably why the Oreo folks decided to make this flavor.

-Shop: Buy Oreos at Amazon.com
+Shop: Buy Oreos on Amazon #ad

-Aroma: Not much like watermelon.
+Smell test: Not much like watermelon.
 But not much like anything else either, very weak aroma.

-"Limited Edition” ...
+From the package: “Limited Edition” ...
 “Artificially Flavored”